 Throughout my career, I've worked with a wide variety of cultural, corporate and government partners to design service experiences, craft strategy and policy, create digital products, and build teams and capacity.

 Capacity and Process

 Over the past several years, my primary focus has been to bring modern skills in design, product management, and software development into government.
-I'm building a diverse team of professionals who practice these skill sets and together, we are developing capacity in our office and with colleagues.
+I built a diverse team of professionals who practice these skill sets and develop capacity within the office and with colleagues.

 The Service Design Studio at the Mayor’s Office for Economic Opportunity provides a central resource for expertise and best practices in service design to support public servants.
 It is the nation’s first such initiative dedicated to making public services for low-income residents as effective and accessible as possible.
 The Studio team provides design consulting services, trainings, and event programming for New York City government agencies.

 The Digital Product Team at the Mayor’s Office for Economic Opportunity conducts user research, creates user experiences, and works closely with internal and outside technology teams to prototype, develop, and set ongoing strategy for our portfolio digital services.
 The team combines agile and human-centered methodologies, while also working within enterprise standards and systems.
 Read How We're Building Great Products Inside Government.

 I have built tools for attracting new talent to government, including a lightweight recruiting website.
 In addition to recruiting and hiring full time staff, I established our apprenticeship program to expose undergraduate, graduate, and recently graduated students to doing product and design work inside government and allow us to scale our practice.

 My core practice is as a service designer developing deep understanding and proposing enhancements to service delivery and the creation of new service experiences.